Lavanyabairavan/M1_March_2022/1_Requirements/README.md

 WHO :

-      This SHMS project is mainly for hospital who are facing difficulty in maintaining the records of patients
+      This SHMS project is mainly for hospital who are facing difficulty in maintaining the records of patients.
+WHAT:

+      This SHMS consists of patient information regarding hospital which comprises of “Add information, Edit information, Search Records, View information, Delete information.

+WHERE:

+      SHMS helps the professionals in healthcare to check out the clinical documents, diagnosis, patient records, and other relevant things at a single view and therefore results in the healthcare professionals to make decisions at the right time.

+HOW:

+      This SHMS project is created by using C language.